NGC 1086 - Spiral Galaxy in Perseus

 Apparent size of NGC 1086The following table reports NGC 1086 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1086 is a visual representation of it.

 The image below is a photograph of NGC 1086 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1086 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1086 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1086 - Spiral Galaxy in Perseus is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1086 - Spiral Galaxy in Perseus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 1086

 Celestial coordinates for the J2000 equinox of NGC 1086 are provided in the following table: